Isabella Buscemi Slays In A Leopard-Print Bikini

 The bottoms were just as hot, and its straps were pulled up to the smallest part of her midsection.
 The cut also accentuated her hourglass curves.
 The brand’s logo was written in bold white letters on its stretchy sides.
 Meanwhile, its high rise allowed for her strong stems to be seen in their entirety.

-The model added a few accessories to her look, including a necklace with her last name written in cursive and a diamond navel piercing.
+The model added a few accessories to her look, including the necklace with her last name written in cursive and a diamond navel piercing.
 Isabella also wore a silver ring on her left hand.
 Isabella styled her hair with a middle part, and her silky blond tresses had a few loose waves on the ends.

 Fans have gone wild over the skin-baring snap already.
 The post has already garnered over 10,000 likes and 191 comments in two hours.